 Insane Legal Fees

-The next of our HOA horror stories comes from Fairfax, Virginia.
-And as is often the case, it begins with something small: a political yard sign that was four inches wider than the community rules allowed.
-This small battle led to problems between the homeowners and the HOA over a roof and deck.
-As the animosity and bickering escalated, resulting in a legal battle that eventually drained an astonishing $400,000 from the HOA’s coffers.
-Now bankrupt, the HOA was forced to sell the large common area in the middle of the community, the patch of land that not only gave the community its name but served as its emotional heart.
-All because of a 4-inch difference.
+Suddenly bankrupt, the HOA was forced to sell the large common area in the middle of the community that gave the community its name and served as its emotional heart.
+All because of a four-inch difference.
 There’s never been a better argument for knowing how to use a tape measure!

 Fraud and Embezzlement

-Avoid being the subject of one of these horror stories by asking questions at home association meetings, and making sure that the HOA books are being audited.
+Avoid being the subject of one of these horror stories by asking questions at your HOA meetings, and make sure the HOA books are audited.
 Much like theft-proofing your home, a little bit of vigilance can make fraudsters and crooks look for an easier target.

 Negligence and Structural Issues